 Hardships and trials are the best blessings God bestows upon man.

 From these facts, we can see that enjoyingis not the same as truly receiving God’s best blessing.
-Just as a passage of words say, “If one merely enjoys God’s grace, he cannot be perfected by God.
-Some may be satisfied with the peace and enjoyment of the flesh, a life of ease without adversity or misfortune, living in peace with their family without fights or quarrels.
-They may even believe this to be the blessing of God, but in truth, it is merely the grace of God” (“Promises to Those Who Have Been Perfected”).
+Just as a passage of words say, “People cannot be perfected by God if they only enjoy His grace.
+Some are satisfied when their flesh has peace and enjoyment, when their life is easy and without adversity or misfortune, when their whole family lives in harmony, without contention or dispute—and they may even believe this to be the blessing of God.
+In truth, it is merely God’s grace” (“Promises to Those Who Have Been Perfected”).
 The Bible says, “Blessed is the man that endures temptation: for when he is tried, he shall receive the crown of life, which the Lord has promised to them that love him” (Jas 1:12).

 Only when we stand testimony for God in many kinds of trials arranged by God, can we gain God’s approval and be blessed by God.
 For example, sometimes God allows for the torment of illness, the persecution of the satanic regime, the abandonment by relatives, or various kinds of disappointment in life to befall us, which contains the good intentions of God.
 We should seek God’s intentions more and achieve true knowledge of and obedience to God.
 Only in this way can we truly understand why God makes us undergo this suffering and can we enjoy the true blessings God bestows upon us.